zipCoder933/Xbuilders/README.md

 # Xbuilders 3
 **A voxel game written in Java + LWJGL**

+#multiplayer
+a super easy way to do multiplayer could be
+* each player owns a set of chunks thay modified.
+* those chunks are read only to others
+* periodically, the updated chunks are all sent to other players to be loaded in world or saved on disk

 # Managable To-Do List towards XBuilders 2
 We split the implementation features into a list of items that can be completed in a very short time period.
 Each item should be able to be completed in roughly 2 hours: